-Although historically there has been extensive oil exploration in the area, with respect to diamond potential, the Liege West property is still in the early stages of exploration.
-In addition, the results of current exploration completed by Shear Minerals Ltd. have shown the Liege West Property contains a number of geophysical targets that warrant further investigation.
-This illustrates the significant potential of Buffalo Head Craton and the Liege West property to host kimberlites.
-A systematic follow-up exploration program, including drilling, is warranted to search for diamondiferous kimberlites on the Liege West property
+Historically, there has been extensive exploration for oil and gas in the area, however, with respect to diamond potential, the Liege East property is still in the early stages of exploration.
+In addition, the results of current exploration completed by Shear Minerals Ltd. have shown the Liege East Property contains a number of geophysical targets that warrant further investigation.
+This illustrates the significant potential of Buffalo Head Craton and the Liege East property to host kimberlites.
+A follow-up exploration program focused on continued drilling is warranted to search for diamondiferous kimberlites.
+For the Liege East property, future exploration should consist of the following: